The Easiest Ways to Track Investments

-- Personal Capital - In recent years, Personal Capital has become one of the most popular ways to track investments among those not working with a more traditional Registered Investment Advisor.
-It currently has more than 1,000,000 people using it, tracking $226 billion in assets.
-The free software-as-a-service creates beautiful charts and graphs mapping out your income, spending, and portfolio holdings.
-It can compare your performance to your preferred stock market index.
-It can analyze your assets to give you an idea of your true exposure to certain companies across multiple accounts and institutions.
+- Personal Capital: For investors not working with a more traditional Registered Investment Advisor, Personal Capital has become one of the most popular ways to track investments.
+It currently has more than 19,000 clients and $8.5 billion in assets under management.
+The software-as-a-service creates charts and graphs mapping out income, spending and portfolio holdings.
+It can compare your performance to your preferred stock market index and analyze your assets to give you an idea of your true exposure to certain companies across multiple accounts and institutions.
 It digs into your 401(k) plan to help you understand the mutual fund expense ratio you are paying on your retirement package.

-- Morningstar.com - Those who subscribe to Morningstar.com can not only get access to their ratings on stocks and mutual funds but set up online portfolios, as well.
-When I first wrote this article, it didn't integrate with other sites so you needed to enter all of your information manually from your brokerage statements, but it has a special feature that none of the others offer called X-Ray.
+- Morningstar.com: Those who subscribe to Morningstar.com can not only get access to their ratings on stocks and mutual funds but set up online portfolios, as well.
+It has a special feature that none of the others offer, called X-Ray.
 This X-Ray tool lets you enter your mutual funds and it then shows you what your actual portfolio holdings are by breaking down the underlying stocks held within each of those funds.
-For example, if you owned $1,000,000 worth of the Vanguard S&P 500 index fund across your 401(k), Roth IRA, SEP-IRA, and brokerage account, as of the first time I wrote this article back in July of 2009, you really owned $33,400 worth of Apple shares, $24,700 worth of Exxon Mobil shares, $18,800 worth of Microsoft shares, $16,400 worth of Johnson & Johnson shares, $14,600 worth of General Electric shares, $14,300 worth of Chevron shares, $14,200 worth of Wells Fargo shares, et cetera.
+For example, if you owned $1,000,000 worth of the Vanguard S&P 500 index fund across your 401(k), Roth IRA, SEP-IRA, and brokerage account, it would lay out the amount of each specific sock you own.
 This is because the index doesn't actually exist, you're buying individual stocks through a pooled structure.

 Tracking Your Investments with Spreadsheets